'Strongly' believe there is great potential for more cooperation with India: UN peacekeeping chief | Law-Order

 "We would also expect to have more senior officers, female senior officers," he said.

-India, Lacroix said, has also several significant technologies that could help UN peacekeepers, often referred to as Blue Berets or Blue Helmets because of their light blue berets or helmets.
+India, Lacroix said, has also some significant technologies that could help UN peacekeepers, often referred to as Blue Berets or Blue Helmets because of their light blue berets or helmets.

 ''So in all these areas, I believe that in addition to what India is already doing, which is a lot...we strongly believe that there's a great potential for more in terms of our cooperation" India, he asserted.